 She add that “we must suspect a deliberate strategy on nature’s part.
 Sure enough, there is logic to the missing iron.
 E. coli, the most common source of infant diarrhea in all species, depends on iron, as do other pathogens.”

 Now here’s where things get really interesting.
-Though excess iron in the digestive tract may not be a good thing, iron stored elsewhere in the body is critical for healthy brain development. (source) The natural transfusion of blood via delayed cord clamping delivers a substantial amount of iron – one study found that waiting two minutes increased iron stores by 27-47 mg! (source)
+Though excess iron in the digestive tract may not be a good thing, iron stored elsewhere in the body is critical for healthy brain development.
+(5)

-According to the American College of Obstetricians and Gynecologists, waiting three minutes may prevent iron deficiency during the first year of life:
+According to the American College of Obstetricians and Gynecologists (ACOG), waiting three minutes may prevent iron deficiency during the first year of life:

-According to this article, “Another potential benefit of delayed cord clamping is to ensure that the baby can receive the complete retinue of clotting factors.”
-In other words, the increased volume of blood will naturally increase blood platelet levels, which are needed for normal blood clotting.
+Also according to this article, “‘Another potential benefit of delayed cord clamping is to ensure that the baby can receive the complete retinue of clotting factors.’
+In other words, the increased volume of blood will naturally increase blood platelet levels, which are needed for normal blood clotting.”

-Stem cells may also “help to repair any brain damage the baby might have suffered during a difficult birth,” Dr. Rabe (mentioned above) told NPR. (source)
+Stem cells may also “help to repair any brain damage the baby might have suffered during a difficult birth,” Dr. Rabe (mentioned above) told NPR.
+(5)

 #5: Better Outcomes For Pre-Term Infants